chaconnewu/awesome-augmented/awesomes/awesome-open-company.md

  <li>
   Roger Clarke:
   <a href="http://www.rogerclarke.com/EC/Bled04.html">
-   Open source software and open content as models for ebusiness
+   Open source software and open content as models for eBusiness
   </a>
  </li>
  <li>